BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 Azure AD can be used as an identity management for on-premises machines, this requires connecting the local Active directory with Azure AD, and it cab be done with **Azure AD Connect**.

-**Azure Active Directory Domain Services** is a managed domain service, which allows for directrory services to run on the cloud without having an on-premises machine to run them. this includes legacy applications and current services. it also integrates with the Azure AD tenant.
+**Azure Active Directory Domain Services** is a managed domain service, which allows for directory services to run on the cloud without having an on-premises machine to run them. this includes legacy applications and current services. it also integrates with the Azure AD tenant.

 AD DS creates a managed domain (a unique namespace) with windows server domain controller machines deployed to the selected region. data is synchronized to a degree.

 #### Azure Authentication Methods

-authentication is establishing the identity of the user (person/service/device), the user provides some sort of credentials as proof of identity. there are different forms of authentication, such as standard passwords, single sign-on (SSO), multifactor authentication and passwordles.\
+authentication is establishing the identity of the user (person/service/device), the user provides some sort of credentials as proof of identity. there are different forms of authentication, such as standard passwords, single sign-on (SSO), multifactor authentication and passwordless.\
-Tradionally, there is a tradeoff between the security of the password and the convenience of using it.
+Traditionally, there is a tradeoff between the security of the password and the convenience of using it.

 ##### Single Sign-on